PiBrewing/craftbeerpi4-documentation/master/development.md

 If you have for instance specified a parameter with the label ´offset´ in your parameters:

 `Property.Number(label="offset",configurable = True, default_value = 0, description="Sensor Offset (Default is 0)")`

 You can retrieve this parameter for the particular instance of your plugin via:

 `self.offset = float(self.props.get("offset",0))`

-The variable `self.offset` will de set to the offset parameter, if defined.
-Otherwise it will be 0 as default
+The variable `self.offset` will be set to the offset parameter, if defined.
+Otherwise it will be 0 as default.

 More details will be shown in a few examples at a later point of time.